Plot twist: corn on the cob from the SLOW COOKER. I know. I KNOW. Hear me out though.

 This pre-seasoning step ensures the flavors penetrate the corn during the long, slow cooking process rather than just sitting on top.

-Step 2: Assemble in the Slow Cooker and Cook
+Step 2: Slow Cook Until Tender

 - seasoned corn from Step 1